 R.G. & G.R.
 Harris Funeral Homes, Inc. v.
 Equal Employment Opportunity Commission and Aimee Stephens was argued on October 8, 2019.
+It was decided on June 15, 2020.

 This case asks: Does the term “sex” in Title VII of the Civil Rights Act of 1964 (which makes it unlawful for an employer to fire or refuse to hire an individual or to base their wages or benefits on the basis of their “race, color, religion, sex, or national origin”) include transgender status?